seandstewart/bardly/bardly/contributing.md

 Paragraph Formatting:

-1. All text within the same paragraph should have a double-space at the end of every line. (`  `)
+1. All text within the same paragraph should have a double-space at the end of every line-break which should be represented in the final render. (`  `)
 2. Stage directions should always be in their own paragraph.
 3. Character actions should be attached to either the preceding paragraph or begin the next paragraph.
+4. Max line-length should be *about* 60 characters.
+   - Overflow is acceptable in metered speech and headers.
+   - Prose should be broken into paragraph blocks.
+   - Stage directions should have a hard-wrap, but no double-space.
+(This keeps the text readable when un-rendered.)

 Additional Tokens: